 1. There are more than 150 college football national champions.
-Over the last 150 years there were plenty of split titles.
+Over the last 150 years – even though there have only been 148 college football seasons, but whatever – there were plenty of split titles.
 Because there was no true national championship game up until the BCS was formed in 1998, crowning a champion was often a popularity contest.
 Only the top 150 according to the CFN Season Formula make the list.

 2. Only the main methods for each era are counted.
 Sorry, 2017 UCF, and sorry to a few of the Alabama “national champions” that the school continues to brag about.
 These are based off of the top selection organizations in each era …